 "I had to do this alone," Rubio replied.
 It was much more to him and his honor, as well as his own feelings towards the assassin then they could ever imagine.

-"I'm sorry," Valentino apologized as he closed his eyes.
+"I'm sorry," Valentino closed his eyes.
 He knew that he was defeated from the beginning.

 Suddenly, he was pulled forward by the part of his cape that buckled underneath his chin.
 The man's eyes widened slightly as his gaze went to an angry Sari face.
 "You'd better be.
 It's your fault that we're mad!
 If you hadn't been locked in that casket then we wouldn't be like this!"